 - If the file is known to the file reputation service and is determined to be clean, the file is released to the end user. - If the file reputation service returns a verdict of malicious, then the appliance applies the action that you have specified for such files. - If the file is known to the reputation service but there is insufficient information for a definitive verdict, the reputation service returns a threat score based on characteristics of the file such as threat fingerprint and behavioral analysis.
-If this score meets or exceeds the configured reputation threshold (you should not change the default threshold), the appliance applies the action that you have configured in the access policy for malicious or high-risk files. - If the reputation service has no information about the file, and the file does not meet the criteria for analysis, the file is considered clean and the file is released to the end user. - If the reputation service has no information about the file, and the file meets the criteria for files that can be analyzed (see Which Files Are Evaluated and Analyzed?, page 13-3), then the file is considered clean and is optionally sent for analysis. - If file reputation information is unavailable, for example because the connection with the cloud service timed out, the file is considered clean and is released to the end user.
+If this score meets or exceeds the reputation threshold, the appliance applies the action that you have configured in the access policy for malicious or high-risk files. - If the reputation service has no information about the file, and the file does not meet the criteria for analysis (see Which Files Are Evaluated and Analyzed?, page 14-3), the file is considered clean and the file is released to the end user. - If you have enabled File Analysis, and the reputation service has no information about the file, and the file meets the criteria for files that can be analyzed (see Which Files Are Evaluated and Analyzed?, page 14-3), then the file is considered clean and is optionally sent for analysis. - If file reputation information is unavailable because the connection with the service timed out, the file is considered clean and is released to the end user.